sdoxsee/sdoxsee.github.io/blog/_posts/2020-01-06-stop-overloading-jwts-with-permission-claims.md

 {% endhighlight %}

 While you can overload the JWT at the Identity Provider by namespacing application roles as we see in the above JWT fragment, it has all the drawbacks we mentioned earlier.
-Furthermore, while this is a modified example from Keycloak, the same applies to other Identity Providers like Okta, Auth0, and others but they'll probably differ in structure and setup for each one.
+Furthermore, while this is a modified example from Keycloak, the same applies to other Identity Providers like Okta, Auth0, and others and they'll almost certainly all differ in structure and setup.

 Even if you avoid overloading the JWT at the Identity Provider, beware of doing something worse.
 I've seen single API Gateways designed to receive the JWT, dispose of it, and create a new custom non-OAuth2 token with roles and permissions baked in.
 In this case you get all the downsides of baking in application roles and permissions but also lose the access token (for refreshing, standardized libraries and frameworks, etc.) and make your API Gateway overly complex.